 4. Make sure you have an opt-out management system in place

-To help companies sending SMS campaigns, an opt out system is being created by CM.com for SMS.
-Depending on the country, the possibility for the recipient to unsubscribe for that specific marketing campaign is offered.
+To help companies sending SMS campaigns, an opt-out system is being created by CM.com for SMS.
+Depending on the country, the possibility for the recipient to unsubscribe from that specific marketing campaign is offered.
 This is done either by clicking on a short URL or sending STOP to a short code.

 When a customer opts out, this is only done for this specific sender and campaign.
 So not for other senders using the CM.com platform.
-This way, the opt-out only impacts marketing related messages.
-You will still be able to send transactional messages, like notifications or reminders, since those messages have a legal interest to be send.
+This way, the opt-out only impacts marketing-related messages.
+You will still be able to send transactional messages, like notifications or reminders, since those messages have a legal interest to be sent.

 Not start sending mobile marketing messages because of doubts on how to implement the GDPR correctly is not necessary.
 On the CM.com Platform you will find all mobile solutions you need.
 You can combine these smart applications to boost conversion of your mobile campaigns and even have it GDPR proof.